achmadrizkin/flutter_todo_list/README.md

 # ✔️ Flutter todo App "To Do List"

 A Flutter app based on the design of the To Do App, created by *Achmad Rizki Nur Fauzie*,

+## Features
+- Responsive Apps
+- Sqlite
+- Splash Screen Animation
+and a lot of more..

 ## Getting Started 🚀

 ```shell